neutrinojs/neutrino/packages/style-loader/README.md

 Using a string to define loaders will cause `@neutrinojs/style-loader` to still generate a loader object.
-The string will be used as the `loader` property, `options` will be left blank, and the `useId` will be derived from `cssUseId` option above plus the index of this loader within the `loaders` array.
+The string will be used as the `loader` property, `options` will be left blank, and the `useId` will be derived from the index of this loader within the `loaders` array.

 **Important:** The `useId` for string-defined loaders will start at `2`, since all loaders are preceded by the included `style-loader` and `css-loader`.